Phoenix STS Logo

 Our Consultants

 Our fire evacuation drill assessors hold MIIRSM, CPSH.IIESMS, and CMIOSH qualifications with extensive experience in healthcare fire safety.
-Two qualified assessors attend every session to ensure accurate timing and comprehensive documentation.
+Two qualified assessors attend every session to ensure accurate timing and full documentation.

 Phoenix STS is Ireland's first CPD-certified fire safety training provider for the nursing home sector.
 All drill assessment services are covered by comprehensive professional indemnity insurance.